SindorimBear/PDLC_Glass/README.md

 ##  Procedure
   1. Connecting serial ports
-  2. Cooking arduino breadboard
+  2. Cooking arduino nano breadboard
-  3.
+  3. Connect PDLC films to the serial port
+  4. Connect Camera with Computer
+  5. Connect the arduino nano with computer
+  6. Run Python code from terminal
+  7. Flash light beams on each
 ##  Summary

   After connecting 6 PDLC films to each of the serial port.